Factored Classifier-Free Guidance: Experiments

 \cref{fig:mimic_cf_finding} presents an evaluation of counterfactual generation in MIMIC-CXR, highlighting the advantages of our proposed \methodabbr.
-The bar plot on the left shows $\Delta$ metrics that quantify the change in effectiveness relative to the baseline $\omega = 1.0$.
-While global CFG improves effectiveness for the intervened variable (\texttt{finding}), it also introduces substantial shifts in non-intervened attributes such as \texttt{race} and \texttt{sex}, revealing unwanted attribute amplfication.
-In contrast, \methodabbr achieves comparable or higher target effectiveness while suppressing spurious changes, demonstrating more precise and controlled generation.
+The bar plot on the left shows $\Delta$ metrics that quantify the change in effectiveness relative to the baseline $\omega{=}1.0$.
+While global CFG improves effectiveness for the intervened variable (\texttt{finding}) as expected, it also introduces substantial spurious shifts in non-intervened attributes such as \texttt{race} and \texttt{sex}, revealing unwanted attribute amplification.
+In contrast, \methodabbr achieves comparable or higher intervened effectiveness while suppressing spurious amplification, demonstrating more precise and controlled generation.
 On the right, we show a qualitative example of a counterfactual generated under \texttt{do(finding)}, its reversed reconstruction, and their corresponding difference maps.
-Compared to global CFG, our method yields localized, clinically meaningful changes in counterfactuals and better identity preservation in the reversed image—further supporting its robustness and causal faithfulness.
+Compared to global CFG, our method yields localized, clinically meaningful changes in counterfactuals and better identity preservation in the reversed image.